PSDI-UK/psdi-common-style/README.md

 # CSS Template

-WARNING: This project is still under construction

-This project provides a common CSS file/template which can be used across projects which generate websites, providing a consistent look and feel, and publishes a mockup website demonstrating the appearance.
-This mockup can be seen published at https://psdi-uk.github.io/css-template/ or by loading index.html locally.
+This project provides common resources to help provide a consistent style across PSDI websites.
+The contents of the "public/" directory are deployed at https://psdi-uk.github.io/css-template/, and can be imported by other projects to use the PSDI style and elements.

+## Contributors

+- Bryan Gillis (coding)
+- Cerys Willoughby (design)

+## Provided Resources

+### Webpages

+...

+### Other Files

+...

+## Copyright and License

+Copyright (c) PSDI Organisation, Bryan Gillis 2024

+Official license is awaiting the development of an official PSDI licensing policy.